TykTechnologies/dashboard-sdk/README.md

   of creating they own client .

 - This is the dashboard sdk generated from the open Api specs.
-- Report any issue you may encounter will using this Sdk .
+- Report any issue you may encounter while using this Sdk .

 ## How to install